DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 When building a data flow destination the procedure is to:
-1. create the data destination by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and query.
+1. create the data destination by dragging from the toolbox - give it a meaningful name. and set the connection, access mode, and select the table from the drop down.
+0. link the source and the destination and then set column mappings (see below)

 ## Set column mappings